Fort Armistead |

 Camp Chapin (1862) in Druid Hill Park.

-Camp Essex (1861 - 65) at Thomas Viaduct Bridge in present-day Patapsco State Park.
+Camp Essex (1861 - 65) at Thomas Viaduct Bridge within present-day Patapsco State Park.

 Camp Glory (1861 - 62) at Long Bridge on the Ferry Branch of the Patapsco River.

-Camp Hoffman (1) (1861 - 64) aka Camp Lafayette Square at Lafayette Square.
+Camp Hoffman (1) (1861 - 64) aka Camp Lafayette Square at Lafayette Square, at Arlington Ave. and Lanvale Street.
 Also known as Lafayette Barracks after 1862.

 Camp Meade (1) (1863) at North Charles Street.

-Camp Melvale (1861 - 62) aka Camp Small at Cold Spring Lane and Jones Falls in the Cross Keys area.
+Camp Melvale (1861 - 62) aka Camp Small on Cold Spring Lane at Jones Falls in the Cross Keys area.

-Camp Millington (1862) east of Gwynn's Falls at Brunswick Street and Millington Ave., adjacent to Camp Emory.
+Camp Millington (1862) east of Gwynn's Falls in the Mill Hill area between Brunswick Street and Millington Ave..

-Camp Morgan (1861 - 65) at Thomas Viaduct Bridge in present-day Patapsco State Park.
+Camp Morgan (1861 - 65) at Thomas Viaduct Bridge within present-day Patapsco State Park.

 Camp Mount Clare (1861) at West Fayette St, Fulton Ave., West Baltimore and Smallwood Streets, adjacent to Camp Andrew.
 Became a military hospital in 1862 - 65.